arqrepostxt/PYENCDECB64/README.md

-PYENCDECB64 is a pyton project of a tool to Encode Decode to base 64 with release for windows.<br>
+PYENCDECB64 is a Pyton project of a tool to Encode/Decode text to base 64 with release for windows with executable exported to pyencdecB64/dist/pyencdecbase64/pyencdecbase64.exe.

 # Software details
 The tool features one mini window with 2 tabs.
 The first tab displays a Text box with a button that encodes the text to base 64 code.
 The second tab displays the same interface, but the button decodes the base 64 code from the Text box.<br>

 # Requiriments
+Python v3.5 and supperior - To run a Python script code on a manchine is necessary Python already installed and this projects requires Python v3.5 to generate the software with visual interface with PyQt5.
+## On windows
 PyQt5 - Is a Python toolkit that provides sources for displaying an user friendly visual user interface for python script.<br>
-> Steps to install PyQt5:<br>
+## Follow this simple step by step guide to install PyQt5<br>
+> 1. Run the bellow code on TERMINAL
 ```
 pip install PyQt5
 ```
 <br>

 Pyinstaller - Provides a solution to build python program for windows with .exe executable.<br>
+####<br>
-> Steps to install Pyinstaller:<br>
+## Simple step guide to install Pyinstaller<br>
 > 1. Run the bellow code on TERMINAL
 ```
 pip install pyinstaller